-Well, another advantages among many tax advantages of LLC is that an LLC allows you to lease property you already own in the name of the LLC.
-When you lease your property to an LLC (such as home office), you are able to legally write it off as a business expense.
+Well, another advantage among many tax advantages of LLC is that an LLC allows you to lease a property you already own in the name of the LLC.
+When you lease your property to an LLC (such as a home office), you can legally write it off as a business expense.

 Now that you’ve read the tax advantages of LLC, let’s talk about the tax benefits of an S Corp.